What is Kinedu?

 Once in the “Catalog” section, you’ll find many collections and different subjects created by experts thinking of your child’s needs according to their age and developmental stage.

 In each collection, you’ll be able to find activities and articles related to specific topics and stages of development.
-To see all the collections go to the upper part of the screen and click on “See all collections”.

 Apart from the collections, you can look for activities using our browser and filters.